 - South Indian – Some damn good Indian food made by Indians.
 They are SO sweet and are no secret, so try coming a little early for dinner or head there for lunch.

-- Roadhouse – Specials, burgers, different homemade beers, it’s a popular spot with a central location.
+- Roadhouse – Specials, burgers, different homemade beers, it’s a popular tourist spot.

 - Entremasas – Literally the only real bread in town and it’s really good.